NCL-PYRAMID/PYRAMID-HiPIMS/README.md

 ## Getting Started

 ### Prerequisites
-HiPIMs is a CUDA-enabled application and requires NVidia GPU hardware and drivers to run, although it can be compiled with the NVidia CUDA Toolkit without the presence of NVidia hardware.
+HiPIMS is a CUDA-enabled application and requires NVidia GPU hardware and drivers to run, although it can be compiled with the NVidia CUDA Toolkit without the presence of NVidia hardware.
 The CUDA Toolkit contains the necessary libraries, header files and configuration information for the compilation of CUDA-enabled applications.
 The HiPMS deployment requires the following software to be installed on the build machine.
 These instructions assume a Debian-based Linux distribution and were developed under Ubuntu 20.04.

 - a Linux operating system for build and installation with `root` access through `sudo`
 - `apt` package management tool (or equivalent)